Zapper-fi/studio-docs/docs/concepts/app-tokens.md

 ## What is a `TokenFetcher`?

-In the Zapper API, a `TokenFetcher` class dynamically lists a single group of `AppToken` typed objects.
-Groups of tokens share common properties, such as APYs for **Pickle** vault tokens, or fees for **Uniswap** pool tokens.
+In the Zapper API, a `TokenFetcher` class provides the template to create a group of `AppToken` objects.

+Groups of tokens share common properties, most predominantly how their prices are derived from on-chain RPC calls, but also properties like APYs for **Pickle** vault tokens, or fees for **Uniswap** pool tokens.

 As such, we declare unique strategy classes for each token group that we want to index in Zapper.

 ## What are the properties of an app token?